bkinion/bkinion.github.io/home.md

 ---
 layout: page
-title: About
+title: Home
-permalink: /about/
+permalink: /home/
 ---

-Some information about you!
+Brooke Kinion is undergraduate chemistry student at Cal Poly with a

 ### More Information